Chat with us on WhatsApp

 Considerations for Crown Hair Transplants

-Whether it’s a hair transplant for a full bald spot or to improve the hair density of thinning hair whorls, there are several important aspects that patients should discuss with their hair transplant surgeons when contemplating crown hair transplants to treat thin or missing hair.
+Whether it’s a hair transplant for a full bald spot or to improve the hair density of thinning hair whorls, several aspects need to be considered.
+Patients should discuss these aspects with their hair transplant surgeons when contemplating crown hair transplants to treat thin or missing hair.

-Given that there is a finite supply of donor hair and that balding will likely progress over time, it is vital that you select a qualified and responsible surgeon who will discuss your aesthetic goals and priorities with you to ensure they can tailor the procedure to you for the best long term outcomes.
+There is a finite supply of donor hair, and that balding will likely progress over time.
+For this reason, it is vital that you select a qualified and responsible surgeon.
+They will discuss your aesthetic goals and priorities with you to ensure they can tailor the procedure to you for the best long-term outcomes.

-This is why choosing a hair transplant treatment tailored to your unique hair growth pattern is important if you’re wanting a crown hair transplant that delivers natural looking results you will like now and 20 years down the line.
-A good FUE hair transplant surgeon will know how to implant the hair grafts in a way that suits your hair loss & growth patterns in order to achieve the best results.
+This is why choosing a hair transplant treatment tailored to your unique hair growth pattern is important.
+If you want a crown hair transplant, it should deliver natural-looking results that will satisfy you now and 20 years down the line.
+A good FUE hair transplant surgeon will know how to implant the hair grafts in a way that suits your hair loss and growth patterns in order to achieve the best results.

 Long Term Perspective

-A successful hair transplant on the crown relies on having an adequate donor zone with sufficient hair density.
-Ideally, it is advisable to address hair thinning in the frontal and mid-scalp regions first before considering a crown area hair transplant.
+A successful hair transplant on the crown relies on having an adequate donor area with sufficient hair density.
+Ideally, it is advisable to address hair loss and thinning in the frontal and mid-scalp regions first before considering a crown area hair transplant.

-Typically, patients over 40 years old are preferred candidates for this procedure.
-While family history (among other factors) can help us to predict the extent of future projected hair loss on the crown, accurately predicting a patient’s full extent of balding before the age of 40 is challenging.
+Typically, patients over 40 are preferred candidates for this procedure.
+While family history (among other factors) can help us predict the extent of future projected hair loss on the crown, accurately predicting a patient’s full extent of balding before the age of 40 is challenging.

 Crown hair transplant result with FUE